 DOCUMENT INFORMATION

-Document Version Version 6.0
+Document Version Version 12.0

 Document State Approved

 OID 1.3.6.1.4.1.25070.1.1.1.0.1

-Issuing Date 17/12/2020
+Issuing Date 13/02/2025

 Validity 1 Year

 Location https://pki.multicert.com/

-In order to standardize the information corresponding to the Multicert PKI, this CP, and from this issue onwards, will incorporate the CPs so far managed and made available by the CA. In this sense, the OIDs corresponding to each of these CPs are discontinued but remain valid for the lifetime of the certificates already issued.
+In order to standardize the information corresponding to the Multicert PKI, this CP will incorporate the CP's so far managed and made available by certificate type.
+In this sense, the OIDs corresponding to each of these CPs are discontinued but remain valid for the lifetime of the certificates already issued.
 The following OIDs are to be discontinued but the information is now present in this document: